csch/csch.github.io/_posts/2015-05-08-lessons-in-app-design-from-making-caato-time-tracker+.md

 <br>
 ![Timeline]({{ site.baseurl }}/assets/tt+_timeline.jpg)
 <p class='image-description'>
-<em>Caato Time Tracker+ with Timeline feature.
-Users had to create a client, a project and a task to start time tracking.</em>
+<i>Caato Time Tracker+ with Timeline feature.
+Users had to create a client, a project and a task to start time tracking.</i>
 </p><br><br>

 # Showing the app to users